 The Piwik PRO offer includes a number of perfectly integrated marketing tools.
 If you want to find out how their combined forces can benefit your business, we invite you to read this blog post: 4 Sound Reasons to Choose Digital Marketing Platform (+Use Cases)

 Choosing between Software-as-a-Service (SaaS) and self-hosting may be a big, if not the biggest, decision for your organization.
 The majority of software is now delivered over the cloud, and this is understandable when considering cost, ease and convenience.
 Yet for certain types of businesses or organizations SaaS may simply not be an option – think of governments or banks.

 Doing business in certain parts of the world, such as the European Union, means that your software needs to comply with the local regulations.
 This especially refers to data collection and privacy protection of your users.
-Speaking of the EU, a new set of stricter privacy regulations is due to come into force in 2018.
-When the General Data Protection Regulation takes effect in the EU, problems with privacy compliance may cost as much as €20 million in fines.
+When dealing with EU customers, you have to make sure that you comply with GDPR – problems with meeting the provisions of the new law may cost as much as €20 million in fines.